 BREATHE HISTORY – MORE THAN 700 YEARS OF HAUS DELECKE

 Hospitality in the most beautiful lakeside location.
-With its hotel and currently 39 rooms,
+With its hotel with 39 rooms,

 Haus Delecke offers a harmonious interaction of classical and modern elements.